RobTillaart/HC4067/README.md

 #### Could

 - next() and prev() as channel selector.
-  - internal channel var. needed.
+  - internal channel variable needed.
-- code to .cpp file
+- move code to .cpp file
-- example
-  - scan all 16 channels into a uint16_t - IO not analog.
 - investigate
-  - can it be used as 16 channel OUTPUT
+  - can it be used as 16 channel OUTPUT (yes but)
   - is it buffered?

 #### Won't (unless requested)

 - optimizations
-  - only DW when changed? gain is minimal.
+  - only do digitalWrite when changed? gain is minimal.
+  - now takes 24 micros on UNO if set.